drvinceknight/unpeudemath/_drafts/picking-a-good-vainglory-jungler-with-game-theory-and-sagemath.md

 This was a fun application of mathematical modelling, I also learnt how to scrape with BeautifulSoup but I mainly look forward to using this in my game theory class this year.
-I might even suggest we spend 25 minutes of one class having a game on the big scren assuming there are 5 players of [Vainglory]() in my class.
+I might even suggest we spend 25 minutes of one class having a game on the big scren assuming there are 5 players of [Vainglory](http://www.vainglorygame.com)ttp://www.vainglorygame.com)ttp://www.vainglorygame.com) in my class.